 So how do you go about finding a doctor with these characteristics?

-How to Find a Great Doctor
+How to Find a Good Medical Provider

 Then ask them specifically why they recommend this doctor to you.

 Consumer sites such as Angie’s List allow you to view patient reviews and comments on different medical providers in your area, and to find the highest ranked medical providers in your city.